 1) Hike Among the Cacti

-While Aruba is famed for it’s incredible beaches, you might be surprised to learn that the island is also covered in cacti.
+While Aruba is famed for it’s incredible beaches, you might be surprised to learn that the island is also covered in desert.
 No area more so than inside of Arikok National Park.

 Arikok’s protected land covers nearly 20% of the island.
 Frankly, it’s easy to see why – with everything from cactus-studded hikes to powerful and jagged shorelines, this is a sight to see.
 It’s just so far out of left-field from what you would picture on a Caribbean island – and that’s exactly why I loved it.